Jump to content

 • In-Game Bonus: The HP restored is evenly distributed (round down) among all targets within the circle.

 Resistance Concoction: These are drugs and special concoctions designed to give the person temporary resistance to certain types of damage.
 DR against either Electric, Chemical, or Thermal damage.
-It provides +1 DR for a chosen type per Tech level starting at level 2 and per Masterwork level.
+It provides +1 DR for a chosen type per Tech level, starting at level 2 and per Masterwork level.
 The effect lasts for 1d6 rounds.

-If a Character takes a Booster while being addicted to the substance they have to roll a Constitution Save of DC12 or else take 1 Permanent Con damage.
+If a Character takes a Booster while being addicted to the substance, they have to roll a Constitution Save of DC12 or else take 1 Permanent Con damage.

-Rocket-X: A drug that is both beneficial and highly dangerous, boost functions as a temporary adrenaline-enhancer.
+Rocket-X: A drug that is both beneficial and highly dangerous, boosting functions as a temporary adrenaline-enhancer.
 A single injection of boost grants the character an Advantage bonus to Strength and Dexterity saves, and increases the character’s movement speed by 10 feet.
 These effects last for 1 minute (20 rounds).

-Unfortunately, the side effects of boost almost outweigh the benefits.
+Unfortunately, the side effects of the boost almost outweigh the benefits.
 For one, the chemical is addictive and can alter the perceptions of a character so that she thinks she cannot live without a dose of the drug.
 Additionally, repeated use of boost has debilitating effects on the body’s immune and nervous systems.

 If the character uses the drug again before recovering from these penalties, the penalties increase and the recovery time extends for an additional 24 hours.
 For example, if a character uses another dose of boost while still under the effect of the penalties, the character suffers a double Disadvantage penalty to Dexterity and Constitution saves, and the recovery time increases to 48 hours.